AgentCoord/AgentCoord/README.md

 ## Configuration
 ### LLM configuration (If use docker)
-You can set the configuration (i.e. API base, API key, Model name) for default LLM in ./backend/config/config.yaml.
+You can set the configuration (i.e. API base, API key, Model name) for default LLM in ./docker-compose.yml.
 Currently, we only support OpenAI’s LLMs as the default model.
-We recommend using gpt-4-0125-preview as the default model (WARNING: the execution process of multiple agents may consume a significant number of tokens).
+We recommend using gpt-4-turbo-preview as the default model (WARNING: the execution process of multiple agents may consume a significant number of tokens).
 You can switch to a fast mode that uses the Mistral 8×7B model with hardware acceleration by [Groq](https://groq.com/) for the first time in strategy generation to strike a balance of response quality and efficiency.
 To achieve this, you need to set the FAST_DESIGN_MODE field in the yaml file as True and fill the GROQ_API_KEY field with the api key of [Groq](https://wow.groq.com/).

 ### LLM configuration (If install on your machine)
 You can set the configuration in ./backend/config/config.yaml.
-See [LLM configuration (If install on your machine)](xxx) for explanations.
+See [LLM configuration (If install on your machine)](#llm-configuration (If use docker)) for explanations.

 ### Agent configuration
 Currently, we support config agents by [role-prompting](https://arxiv.org/abs/2305.14688).
 You can customize your agents by changing the role prompts in AgentRepo\agentBoard_v1.json.
 We plan to support more methods to customize agents (e.g., supporting RAG, or providing a unified wrapper for customized agents) in the future.